 With the incoming administration’s promises to increase immigration enforcement, independent restaurants and bars must take proactive steps to protect their businesses, employees, and communities.
 Many of our establishments are supported by immigrant workers, whose contributions are vital to our industry’s success.
 Below, we outline steps you can take to safeguard your team and business.
+For state specific organizations providing immigration support please visit this page.

 Understand the Legal Landscape